The Jenny Lind bed looks casual but sophisticated in our son’s room!

 Robbie’s walls are Sherwin Williams Extra White (which we have all over our home – see this post for more examples of how Extra White looks in my home in different lights).
 It looks great against the black of the bed.

 The nightstands were a budget buy that we picked up from Target!
 They often go on sale and we had them delivered with their two day shipping.
 The drawers roll out smoothly and we are two years in- so far so good.
-I like the white nightstands contrast the black Jenny Lind bed.
+I like that the white nightstands contrast the black Jenny Lind bed.

 I bought him that modern bean bag chair to read in because I remember loving my bean bag as a kid.
 After our dog threw up on it last year, I washed the cover and it came out perfectly- so I can attest to its’ longevity now too.
 The bean bag itself is nice and firm.
 It has a cute nautical rope on the back.